 The Physics department has its own set of dedicated laboratories in a wing of the school that is dedicated to the teaching of Science.
-We are very resourced for practical work at all levels and benefit from the excellent support of two physics lab technicians.
+We are well resourced for practical work at all levels and benefit from the excellent support of two lab technicians.

-The Physics department prides itself on being evidence informed, and putting our efforts into what's most important.
-The curriculum that we deliver is knowledge-rich and sequenced in a way that maximises learning.
+The Physics department prides itself on being evidence informed and the curriculum that we deliver is knowledgerich and sequenced in a way that maximises learning.

-In Years 7, 8, and 9 boys are taught in forms (numbering about 23 pupils each).
+In Years 7, 8, and 9 pupils are taught in forms.
 Pupils joining us in Year 7 are taught a combined science curriculum that is taught by teachers from across the three science departments.
 In Year 8, pupils follow a bespoke course of study aimed at improving their knowledge and passion for science.
 Year 9 is the first year of the IGCSE course.
 In Years 10 and 11 pupils are placed in six groups of about eighteen pupils each and all classes continue through the Edexcel IGCSE specification.
 Generally, more than 70% of pupils at UCS receive 8 and 9 grades in IGCSE Physics.

 The subject is popular at A Level, with approximately 50 pupils studying A Level Physics in each year group.
 At present, we follow the AQA syllabus.
-More than 80% of our pupils have gained grades A-A in the past few years at A level, and we are fully committed to raising this figure.
+More than 80% of our pupils have gained grades A\-A in the past few years at A level.

-Beyond the classroom, the department is dedicated to providing a wide range of extra-curricular opportunities for pupils throughout the school.
+Beyond the classroom, the department is dedicated to providing a wide range of co-curricular opportunities for pupils throughout the school.
 Aside from offering the Physics Olympiad and a strong academic enrichment program, we also give pupils the opportunity to participate in other competitions such as CanSat, Beam Line for Schools, Faraday Challenge and the Weizmann Safe Cracking Competition.
-We hope to continue to develop this facet of the department's work going forward.